reqT/reqT/README.md

 reqT: Requirements => Code
 ==========================
-http://reqt.org is a free requirements modeling tool for codifying software features
+http://reqt.org is a free tool for codifying software requirement models

 With reqT you can ...
 * create and manage requirements models using versatile collections